machinable/documentation/docs/index.md

 ## Welcome to Machinable!

-Machinable gives developers the ability to create API Resources and Collections to store data in a structured, validated, RESTful way without having to write any backend code.
+Machinable gives developers the ability to store and manage their application's data in a structured, validated, RESTful way without having to write any backend code.

 ### ![machinable screenshot](images/browser.png)